Fighting Criminal Convictions after Losing an Oklahoma Direct Appeal

 Before you can file a Habeas Corpus action in Federal Court you need to “exhaust” your state court remedies.
-In Oklahoma “exhaustion” of the state court remedies involves filing an Application for Post Conviction Relief under Title 22 O.S.
+In Oklahoma “exhaustion” of the state court remedies can involve filing an Application for Post Conviction Relief under Title 22 O.S.
 Section 1080 at the District Court level.
+(If the issues you plan on raising in federal court were not already raised in the direct appeal.)
 The District Court is the court that the conviction was suffered in to begin with.
 If the Application for Post Conviction is denied at the District Court or “trial court” level, than the next step is to appeal the denial of the Application for Post Conviction relief at the Oklahoma Court of Criminal Appeals.

 If the appeal of the denial of your Application for Post Conviction Relief is denied at the Oklahoma Court of Criminal Appeals than you have “exhausted” your state remedies and you are now in a position to begin the Federal Habeas Corpus process.
+(If the issues you wish to raise on federal habeas were raised on the direct appeal than you can skip the Oklahoma Post Conviction Relief Process.)
 State prisoners challenging their convictions in federal court using the Federal Habeas Corpus file their petitions under 28 U.S.C.
 Section 2254.
 The process in Federal Court is similar to the process in state court.
 First the Petition for Habeas Corpus is filed at the federal district court level and if the petition is denied an appeal of the denial is filed with the appropriate Federal Court of Appeal.
 If the appeal of the denial of the Petition for Habeas Corpus is denied at the Federal Court of Appeals than the petitioner has an opportunity to appeal to the United States Supreme Court.

 This is a slow process that takes years to complete and there are many procedural pitfalls along the way.
 However, if a state prisoner has legitimate legal issues in his or her case, the federal courts often provide the prisoner with their last best chance to gain relief.